joy-framework/joy/README.md

 ### Create route files

-In joy there is no MVC, no ORMs, no classes, no objects. just functions that take in requests and return responses.
+In joy there is no MVC, no ORMs, no classes, and no objects.
+Just functions that take in requests and return responses.
 Let's make two route files that correspond to the two tables from earlier

 ```sh
 joy create route account